knaufk/flink-faker/README.md

 # flink-faker

-flink-faker is am Apache Flink [table source](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/table/connectors/) that generates fake data based on a [Java Faker](https://github.com/DiUS/java-faker) expression for each column.
+flink-faker is an Apache Flink [table source](https://ci.apache.org/projects/flink/flink-docs-release-1.11/dev/table/connectors/) that generates fake data based on the [Java Faker](https://github.com/DiUS/java-faker) expression provided for each column.

-This project is inspired by [voluble](https://github.com/MichaelDrogalis/voluble.)
+This project is inspired by [voluble](https://github.com/MichaelDrogalis/voluble).

 ## Build